 The best part is you have the freedom of additional liquidity as you can withdraw your deposits of $600,000 any time you choose!

-Ultimately, the best bank for an interest offset mortgage account really depends on how much deposits you have, and the type of home loan package offered by the banks.
+Ultimately, the best bank for an interest offset mortgage account really depends on how much deposits you have, and the bank with the cheapest mortgage loan.

 You may be thinking, “Why would someone prefer to place a large amount of money into a offset account instead of paying down a chunk of their housing loan?”
 The reality is that an interest offset mortgage account is great for borrowers.

 Instead of having a lump sum deposited into your offset account you can choose to simply deposit a few hundred dollars every month.
 This works towards increasing the balance of your offset account on a monthly basis which then increases the savings on your home loan interest rate.
 As you save more and build your own rainy day fund, you also enjoy paying off your home loan at a faster pace.